WakiMak/trentent.github.io-forked/_posts/2013-04-18-appv-4-6sp2-lies-about-the-registry.md

 <pre class="lang:batch decode:true ">HKLM\SOFTWARE\Application /v ServerName /d OLDSERVER</pre>

-When I did the /exe cmd.exe trick for the application and opened the package I could see the registry keys resided in that location.Â I then deleted that registry key in the sequencer and set the registry value for Application to "Merge with local keys".Â After doing so we made a GPO at this location:
+When I did the /exe cmd.exe trick for the application and opened the package I could see the registry keys resided in that location.
+I then deleted that registry key in the sequencer and set the registry value for Application to "Merge with local keys".
+After doing so we made a GPO at this location:

 <pre class="lang:default decode:true ">HKLM\SOFTWARE\Application /v ServerName /d NEWSERVER</pre>

 And I happily launched the application expecting it to see the new server key and be off on its merry way.

-It didn't work.Â When I /exe cmd.exe and looked at the registry there was no ServerName key.Â Disappointed I resequenced the application on 2008 R2.Â Now, in the AppV sequencer I noticed that the keys were located in the HKLM\Software\Wow6432Node.Â I then installed the newly sequenced application and launched regedit in the bubble.Â Regedit showed me that the path was "HKLM\SOFTWARE\Application"
+It didn't work.
+When I /exe cmd.exe and looked at the registry there was no ServerName key.
+Disappointed I resequenced the application on 2008 R2.
+Now, in the AppV sequencer I noticed that the keys were located in the HKLM\Software\Wow6432Node.
+I then installed the newly sequenced application and launched regedit in the bubble.
+Regedit showed me that the path was "HKLM\SOFTWARE\Application"

 Adding Registry keys to HKLM\SOFTWARE\WOW6432Node\Application allowed them to be seen properly in the bubble.